z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 looks after everything else.

-In this example the interrupt service routine simply places the value 0x55 in the first byte of screen memory, hence the smalled dashed line in the Spectrum's display when this code is run.
+In this example the interrupt service routine simply places the value 0x55 in the first byte of screen memory, hence the small dashed line in the Spectrum's display when this code is run.

 Back in the *main()* function, after the pokes to place the JMP instruction we